Our Staff & Board

 Fun fact: Maria got to play the star of a Metro video highlighting Metro’s COVID safety mitigations!
 Check it out here.

-Nikhil Murthy, Board Member
+Nausheen Rajan, Board Member

 Are you passionate about removing barriers to immigrant and refugee success?
 Board members use their unique skills and life experiences to help guide our organization to make an impact.
 Contact us to learn more about opportunities to join our board.